 - 1. Be enrolled in a program that includes a traditional internship course or an internship qualified course; - 2.
 Meet all required course pre-requisites prior to the start of the term in which the student intends to conduct the internship; - 3.
-Register for a course (either a traditional internship or an internship qualified course) prior to the first day of the semester; - Be in good standing at the time of registration; - 5.
+Register for a course (either a traditional internship or an internship qualified course) prior to the first day of the semester; - 4.
+Be in good standing at the time of registration; - 5.
 Demonstrate the ability to secure an internship site before the first day of the semester; and - 6.
 Complete all required paperwork and commitments prior to the first day of the semester in which they wish to do an internship.

 NOTE: Additional requirements may apply to students studying on an F-1 visa.
 Such students must refer to the "curricular practical training (CPT)" portion of the catalog for details on eligibility for F-1 students.
-International students must complete the Curricular Practical Training (CPT) authorization process in order to participate in the internship program.
+International students must complete the Curricular Practical Training (CPT) authorization process in order to participate in the internship program and be registered in an "Internship Qualified" course.
 For more information on CPT, see the Regulations for International Students section or contact the Career Center.

-5.24.5 Awarding of Course Credit
+5.25.5 Awarding of Course Credit